 “Well Dante I would like to know more about you too,” Samantha said.
 “But from your mother’s point of view.”

 “What do you mean?
 From my mom’s point of view?”
 Dante asked Samantha a little surprised by her request.

-“Diane tell me more about your extraordinary son?”
+“Diane tell me more about your extraordinary son and his love?”
 Samantha asked Diane.

 “What would you like to know first?”
 Diane asked Samantha as Dante turned red.

 “Tell us about when you knew Dante was in love with the Marshal here?”
 Samantha asked.
 As Dante squirmed.